What is Chinese (Mandarin) about?

 This section outlines the meaning of, and connection between, the Big Ideas and Significant Learning, which together form the Learning Matrix.
 It then explains each Big Idea for Chinese (Mandarin).

-The subject's Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Level 6 and indicative learning for Levels 7 and 8.
-Teachers can use the Learning Matrix as a tool to construct learning programmes that cover all the not-to-be-missed learning in a subject.
+The subject's Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Level 6, 7, and 8.
+Teachers can use the Learning Matrix as a tool to construct learning programmes that cover all the ‘not to be missed’ learning in a subject.

-There is no prescribed order to the Learning Matrix within each Level.
+There is no prescribed order to the Learning Matrix within each level.
 A programme of learning might begin with a context that is relevant to the local area of the school or an idea that students are particularly interested in.
-This context must relate to at least one Big Idea and may also link to other Big Ideas.
+This context or topic must relate to at least one Big Idea and may also link to other Big Ideas.

 There are five Big Ideas in Chinese (Mandarin).
 The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.